sebastian-meier/obs/README.md

 Activate the hotkeys.
 At the bottom there are two options for how zoom works, either the whole screen is zoomed, or a small overlay acts as a magnifying glass.

 ## Copyright Notice
-This explanation, as well as the templates themselves are available unter MIT license.
+This explanation, as well as the templates themselves are available under MIT license.
 The images and logos in the assets folder are property of the HCU and thereby protected.

 # Deutsche Version